Just Listed in East Mountains Area

-About East Mountains Area of Albuquerque, New Mexico:
+About East Mountains Area

-The Sandia Mountains sit at the Eastern edge of the Albuquerque metro area… and going East on I-40 “through the canyon” you’ll find many neighborhoods, homes, and Real Estate we collectively refer to as “The East Mountains”.
+The Sandia Mountains sit at the Eastern edge of the Albuquerque metro area… and going East on I-40 “through the canyon” you’ll find many neighbourhoods, homes, and Real Estate we collectively refer to as “The East Mountains”.
 This area is made up of various communities including Cedar Crest, Tijeras, and Sandia Park.

-The main road that travels north through this area and beyond to Santa Fe is The Turquoise Trail Scenic Byway.
+- The main road that travels north through this area and beyond to Santa Fe is The Turquoise Trail Scenic Byway.
 If you take this route from Albuquerque, it will take about 15-30 minutes longer than taking I-25, but is well worth it for the views, beautiful Real Estate, and the great little towns to visit along the way.

 - The Sandia Peak Ski area is also on this side of the mountain.
 While not world class mountain skiing, it is extremely convenient to town for a quick ski fix when there’s not time to hit Taos, Santa Fe, or Durango.
 Compared to where I grew up skiing in Minnesota, the Sandia Peak Ski Area is real mountain skiing.
 Now I’m spoiled with the awesome skiing we have just a few hours from home, and I’m a wimp and generally only ski on warm sunny days where you have to use lots of sunscreen.
-Of course, many of the great hiking and cross country ski trails in the Sandia Mountain Wilderness can be accessed from the peak road as well.
+Of course, many of the great hiking and cross-country ski trails in the Sandia Mountain Wilderness can be accessed from the peak road as well.
 One thing that is fun about Albuquerque is that in the winter it may be sunny and dry in town but you can drive 30 minutes and get a snow fix.
 As they say “In Albuquerque, you can Golf and Ski on the same day!”.

-South of I-40 in the East Mountain area is called South 14.
+- South of I-40 in the East Mountain area is called South 14.
 You’ll find Cedro Peak and Otero Canyon recreation areas.
 My husband and brother say these are some of the best mountain biking trails to be found in the state. (they always come back scraped up, exhausted, and happy).